MHaringa/insurancerating/docs/articles/pricing-principles.md

 - volatility in low-exposure segments
 - overly granular differences

-This is why refinement is essential.
+This is why refinement is often useful.

 ------------------------------------------------------------------------